-Many people make commitments to take more photographs in the new year, and many people fail.
-We’ve compiled a few ways to ensure you keep your photographic new year’s resolutions
+We’ve compiled a few ways to ensure you keep your photographic new year’s resolutions.

-We all start January with the best of intentions, and it’s normally around this time of the month that those intentions fall to pieces.
+We all start January with the best of intentions, and it’s normally around a month later that those intentions fall to pieces.
 But it’s a shame to let your photography go the same way as your promise to go to the gym three times a week.
-So here are a few ways you can help yourself honour your intentions and take more photos in 2015…
+So here are a few ways you can help yourself honour your intentions and take more photos in 2018…

 1. Book a photo trip